DoctorLogicProduct/dltest/landing-pages/6-reasons-why-google-ads-is-important-for-your-medical-practice.md

   img_alignment: Left
   class: ''
   headline: What Really Matters in SEO
   text: 'Google''s algorithms are constantly changing.
-We''ll discuss which important
+We''ll show you which factors
-    factors you need to consider right now in order to get ahead online. '
+    you need to consider right now in order to get ahead online. '
   img: ''
   btn: []
   wistia-link: []